reinierdevalk/abtab/README.md

 ## GNU `getopt`
 ### 1. Verifying installation
+> [!NOTE]
+>

 The current version of `abtab` requires GNU `getopt` 2.40.2 or higher.

+#### macOS
+To verify whether GNU `getopt` is installed, run

+    $ brew --prefix gnu-getopt

+You should see output similar to

+    /opt/homebrew/opt/gnu-getopt

+If the output shows an error like `Error: No available formula with the name "gnu-getopt"` (indicating that GNU `getopt` is not installed), proceed to Step 2.

+To verify whether GNU `getopt` meets the minimum required version, run (replacing `<getopt_path>` with the GNU `getopt` installation path)

+    $ <getopt_path>/bin/getopt --version

+You should see output similar to

+    getopt from util-linux x.y.z

+If the output shows a version that is too old, proceed to Step 2.

+#### Windows
 To verify whether GNU `getopt` is installed and meets the minimum required version, run

-    $ getopt --version ()
+    $ getopt --version

 You should see output similar to

     getopt from util-linux x.y.z

-If the output shows a version that is too old, or an error like `getopt: command not found` (indicating that GNU `getopt` is not installed), proceed to Step 2.
+If the output shows a version that is too old, or an error like `Error: No available formula with the name "gnu-getopt"` (indicating that GNU `getopt` is not installed), proceed to Step 2.

 ### 2. Installing and updating GNU `getopt`